resolvedsec/resolved-cli-action/README.md

   If you do not already have an account, please contact us at <sales@resolvedsecurity.com>
 2. Obtain user credentials
 3. Configure required [secrets and variables](#inputs)
+4. For NPM projects, run npm install before calling CLI action
-4. Add the action to your [project's workflow](#using-the-resolved-security-github-action-in-your-workflow)
+5. Add the action to your [project's workflow](#using-the-resolved-security-github-action-in-your-workflow)

 #### Using the Resolved Security GitHub Action In Your Workflow